arackaf/mongo-graphql-starter/README.md

 ### Using relationships

 Request these relationships right in your GraphQL queries.
 If you do not request anything, then nothing will be fetched from Mongo, as usual.
-If you do request them, then the ast will be parsed, and only the queried fields will fetched, and returned.
-The `dataloader` utility is used to batch the requests for these relationships, so you don't need to worry about select n + 1.
+If you do request them, the ast will be parsed, and only the queried fields will fetched, and returned.
+Implementation details are below, but you'll never need to worry about the `Select N + 1` problem.

-For relationships that return a collection of items, like `authors` above, you can specify the `SORT` and `SORTS` arguments, like normal.
+For relationships that return a collection of items, like `authors` above, you can specify the `SORT` and `SORTS`, `PAGE`, `PAGE_SIZE`, `LIMIT` and `SKIP` arguments, like normal.
+There's also a `FILTER` argument, which takes all the normal filters for that type.
 For example

 ```javascript
 {